rxi/lume/README.md

 ### lume.combine(...)
-Creates a wrapper function which calls each supplied argument in the order they were passed to `lume.combine`.
+Creates a wrapper function which calls each supplied argument in the order they were passed to `lume.combine()`; nil arguments are ignored.
 The wrapper function passes its own arguments to each of its wrapped functions when it is called.
 ```lua
 local f = lume.combine(function(a, b) print(a + b) end,
                        function(a, b) print(a * b) end)